Vincent3488/travel/README.md

 ## Description

-This project involves developing a travel and tours website that allows users to browse and book travel packages.
-It includes features such as search functionalities, detailed views of travel packages, and a client-side booking system.
-The goal is to simulate a full-fledged travel booking platform while focusing on front-end development.
+This project involves developing a travel a website that allows users to browse and book travel packages.
+It includes features such as search functionalitiee and detailed view.

 ## Features